Yoko-cyer/T2A2_Marketplace-app/README.md

 - Localhost servers - for server
 - Postgresql - for database
 - Heroku - for deployment
-- AWS S3 - for image upload
+- AWS S3 - for cloud image upload

 # User stories
 - As one of the citizens on the earth, I want to contribute to a sustainable society by reducing food wastage.